 Now, Nagamine's Joyful Keypers are sold online and in women's boutiques.

 Mark Holtzman turned his love of aviation and photography into a successful aerial photography business.
-Holtzman began his photography hobby when he was still working as a sales manager for an auto dealership, flying on weekends and shooting with his film camera.
+Holtzman began pursuing photography as a hobby when he was working as a sales manager for an auto dealership, flying on weekends and shooting with his film camera.
 Eventually, Holtzman's side hustle became his full-time business and led to an award-winning photo he took that was displayed in several publications, including Vanity Fair and The Wall Street Journal.

 "When we talk about if he'll ever retire, he gives me this look that says, 'I'm already pretty much retired,'" Steven Holtzman said.
 "He loves what he does, since he gets to fly around and take pictures, and doesn't see himself ever really retiring."

 Bootstrapping is good for retirees because it helps minimize risk.
 Older entrepreneurs don't have decades to correct their finances from a business that's gone bust.
-Start small and test the market to see if your business is viable before taking on debt or dipping into your nest egg.
+Start small, and test the market to see if your business is viable before taking on debt or dipping into your nest egg.

 Sometimes the best way to start a new business is to turn to the general public for financial support.
 Crowdfunding sites like Kickstarter, Indiegogo and GoFundMe let you do just that.
 By creating an online fundraising campaign to start your business, you're able to solicit funds from online donors.
 Instead of paying them back, you reward them with gifts, like the first version of your product, or a signed copy.